 We’re here to help you find employment and provide helpful resources.
-Although we are not the unemployment office, you may be eligible for Reemployment Assistance benefits through the Department of Economic Opportunity (DEO) during this critical time.
+Although we are not the unemployment office, we are providing support to the Department of Economic Opportunity (DEO) during this critical time.
 Governor DeSantis has suspended the work search, online work registration, waiting week, and bi-weekly reporting requirement for reemployment assistance.
 View the announcement here.
-You can view the application guide video to learn about the process and apply for benefits online or download the paper application to send via mail.
+You can view the application video guide to learn about the process and apply for benefits online or download the paper application to send via mail.
 You can view the Claimant FAQs if you still have questions.
 Employer FAQs are also available for businesses.
 Having trouble reaching DEO about your benefits?
 Email DEO.

 Do your part by engaging in safe practices to show care and respect for others in our community.
 Take the Orlando Promise at DoYourPartORL.com, a public commitment to responsibly follow the State and County guidelines for a safe and phased reopening.
 The Florida Department of Health has provided a COVID-19 Toolkit with information about general prevention, protecting yourself in gatherings and crowds, planning and care for older adults, and much more.
 View the toolkit.
 You can also check for updates about the current situation in Florida, including daily reports and county-specific information.